-Dr. Jennifer Soo Hoo is an Assistant Professor of Clinical Rehabilitation Medicine at Weill Cornell Medical College.
+Dr. Jennifer Soo Hoo is an Assistant Professor in Weill Cornell Medicine’s Department of Rehabilitation Medicine.
+She serves as Medical Director for the Adult Sports Medicine Service.
+She also serves as Fellowship Director of the New York Presbyterian Sports Fellowship Program as well as Assistant Residency Program Director of NYP PM&R Residency Program.
 She is a dual board-certified physician in Sports Medicine and Physical Medicine & Rehabilitation.
-She specializes in providing comprehensive non-operative Sports Medicine and musculoskeletal medicine care for patients of all levels of activity.
-She uses modern image-guided procedures to aid in the diagnosis and treatment of musculoskeletal and spine injuries including musculoskeletal ultrasound and fluoroscopy.
-She has also been trained in regenerative medicine procedures, such as platelet-rich plasma (PRP) injections.
-Dr. Soo Hoo is currently a travel team physician for the US Soccer youth women's national team as well as the US Paralympic Soccer team.
+She specializes in providing comprehensive non-operative sports and musculoskeletal care for patients of all levels of activity.
+Her clinical expertise includes using modern image-guided procedures including musculoskeletal ultrasound to aid in the diagnosis and treatment of injuries.
+She is skilled in cutting edge orthobiologic procedures such as platelet-rich plasma (PRP) and modalities such as ESWT (shockwave therapy) to help improve patient's pain and restore function.
+Dr. Soo Hoo is currently a U.S Soccer Network Physician and works with the US Soccer U-20 women’s team and the US Paralympic Soccer team.

 Dr. Soo Hoo’s goal is to listen to and assess each patient thoroughly and create an individualized, patient-centered treatment plan.
 She also believes that incorporating both personal experiences as well as the most up to date, evidence-based research findings into patient education are key to each patient’s success.
 She uses her personal experience as a former collegiate soccer player as well as prior experiences as a team physician for collegiate and professional sports teams to better understand and guide her patients.
-Her clinical/research interests include musculoskeletal ultrasound, injury prevention, and adaptive sports.
+Her research interests include musculoskeletal ultrasound, shockwave therapy, and injury prevention.
 She also enjoys teaching and mentoring medical students, residents, and fellows.

 Dr. Soo Hoo was born and raised in Berkeley Heights, New Jersey and enjoys playing/watching soccer, traveling, hiking, and razor clamming.

-Dr. Soo Hoo has been named the Willibald Nagler Clinical Scholar in Rehabilitation Medicineby Dean Laurie Glimcher.
-This scholarship recognizes Dr. Singh's work in patients with discogenic pain and epidural steroid injections.
+Dr. Soo Hoo has been named the Willibald Nagler Clinical Scholar in Rehabilitation Medicine by Dean Augustine Choi.

-Dr. Soo Hoo has been honored as Super Doctors New York Rising Star, which represents the top New York doctors in more than 30 specialties that have been fully licensed for 10 years or less.
+Dr. Soo Hoo has been honored as Super Doctors New York Rising Star for several years, which represents the top New York doctors in more than 30 specialties that have been fully licensed for 10 years or less.

 Adaptive Sports Medicine